About the Journal

 The MHGC Journal was originally founded by NDSAN Network (MFC – Coordinator of the NDSAN) (Postal address: Italy, Ciampino, Rome, Via della Repubblica, 6, postal code 00043), (Italy).

 Scientific research Journal

 Scientists/researchers (medical, social, educational fields and etc.), mental health (MH) practitioners, policy-makers, researchers, lawyers.

-to attract attention of researchers and policy-makers to urgent problems of mental health care (MHC)
+- To draw the attention of researchers and policy-makers to urgent problems of mental health care (MHC).

 FIELD OF STUDY AND SPECIAL FOCUS

 Medicine, Health, Social Sciences, Education, Economics, Law, Inter- and Transdisciplinary studies